phyulwin/phyulwin/README.md

 ### 🌱 About Me

-I'm a curious CS student with a passion for mobile apps developement!
+I'm a curious CS student with a passion for mobile app development!
 Currently, I'm on a journey to sharpen my skills and gain hands-on experience through an internship!

 - 💡 **Favorite Languages:** C++
 - 📚 **Learning About:** Machine Learning, Game Design, and Cloud Computing